great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.md

 ## Checkpoint configuration examples

- If you require more fine-grained configuration options, you can use the ``Checkpoint`` base class instead of ``SimpleCheckpoint``.
+ If you require more fine-grained configuration options, use the ``Checkpoint`` base class.

- In this example, the Checkpoint configuration uses the nesting of `batch_request` sections inside the `validations` block so as to use the defaults defined at the top level.
+ In this example, the Checkpoint configuration uses the nesting of `batch_request` sections inside the `validations` block to define the defaults at the top level.

  ```python
  config = """